popeil97/IDD-Fa19-Lab3/README.md

 ### 3. Create your data logger!

 **a.
 Record and upload a short demo video of your logger in action.**

+I created a sensor encoder.
+For each sensor response, a different character is saved into the EEPROM, and printed on the LCD screen.
+I used the accelerometer to clear the EEPROM.

 [Data Logger](https://youtu.be/KN8CFK9CE3w)